-“A tool allows you to easily add campaign parameters to URLs so you can track Custom Campaigns in Google Analytics.”.
+“A tool that allows you to easily add campaign parameters to URLs so you can track Custom Campaigns in Google Analytics.”.

-It works by attaching UTM tracking parameters to one of your URLs, and turning it into a URL you can track individually as a part of your marketing campaign.
+It works by attaching UTM tracking parameters to one of your URLs, and turning it into a URL that you can track individually as a part of your marketing campaign.

 In short, UTM parameters are tags that you add to the end of your URLs to analyze your marketing campaign.
 When people click on the URL with an appended UTM parameter, you’ll get insights for the channel that they used to open your page, as well as their interaction with it.